 Light:

-- Light, especially direct and indirect sunlight will not only damage and discolor your Pokemon cards, but sunlight will also break down the plastics in your binder pages and sleeves.
+- Light, especially direct and indirect sunlight will not only damage and discolor your cards, but sunlight will also break down the plastics in your binder pages and sleeves.
 The products of the breakdown will rub into your card causing further damage and discoloration or worse.

 How to load your Pokemon TCG cards into binders